-which WindRiver held a secured first priority lien.
+financing in the amount of \$2.75 million from Heritage Solutions.
+In return for the financing, Heritage Solutions would receive a superpriority lien on Rarity Pointe real estate, the property on which WindRiver held a secured first priority lien.
 Tellico argued that WindRiver's interest was adequately protected by the approximately \$24 million value of the Rarity Pointe real estate, a slightly lower figure than the market value quoted in Tellico Landing's first motion for DIP financing.
 As it did in its original financing motion, Tellico Landing promised that it was reserving \$350,000 of the new financing it would receive from Heritage Solutions to pay interest that it owed to WindRiver.

-G. January
+7. January

 On January 18, 2012, WindRiver filed a memorandum in support of its motion for relief from stay, demonstrating its causes for the court to consider.
-WindRiver argued in its memorandum that relief from the stay would be appropriate because its financial relationship with Tellico Landing precisely matches the reasons in § 362(d) for the cause that permits relief from the stay, to wit: (1) for cause, including the lack of adequate protection, and (2) lack of equity in the property and the property's status as unnecessary to an effective reorganization.
-WindRiver argued that, although "adequate protection" is not defined in the Code, equity cushions or periodic cash payments can provide adequate protection when debtor property values are decreasing-but Tellico Landing had no income with which to protect WindRiver.
-Moreover, Tellico's property was already subject to liens that exceeded the value of the property.
-But WindRiver had an even better argument in support of its motion: under § 362(d)(2), the debtor-not WindRiver-has the burden of proving that its property is necessary for an effective reorganization.
-In short, WindRiver argued that Tellico Landing's only proposed reorganization plan was "entirely contingent" on the approval of DIP financing, which
+WindRiver argued in its memorandum that relief from the stay would be appropriate because its financial relationship with Tellico Landing precisely matches the reasons in section 362(d) for the cause that permits relief from the stay, to wit: (1) "for cause, including the lack of adequate protection," and (2) lack of equity in the property and the property's status as unnecessary to an effective reorganization.
+WindRiver argued that although "adequate protection" is not defined in the Code, equity cushions or periodic cash payments can provide adequate protection when debtor property values are decreasing-but Tellico Landing had no income with which to protect WindRiver.
+Moreover, Tellico Landing's property was already subject to liens that exceeded the value of the property.
+WindRiver had yet a better argument in support of its motion: under section 362(d)(2), the debtornot WindRiver-has the burden of proving that its property is necessary for an effective reorganization.
+In short, WindRiver argued that Tellico Landing's only proposed reorganization plan was "entirely contingent" on the approval of DIP financing, which had already been denied.
+Furthermore, WindRiver argued that the series of judgments against Ross and related entities would also adversely impact any viable reorganization plan.
+Consequently, in WindRiver's view, Tellico Landing could not satisfy its burden of proof under section 362(d)(2) to show that its property was necessary to a viable reorganization plan that could be put together in a reasonable time.